dak0rn/prunk/README.md

 # prunk

 prunk is a mocking utility for node.js `require()`.
-It allows you to mock or suppress imports based on their name, regular expressions or custom test functions.
+It allows you to mock, suppress or alias imports based on their name, regular expressions or custom test functions.

 [![Build Status](https://travis-ci.org/dak0rn/prunk.svg?branch=master)](https://travis-ci.org/dak0rn/prunk)